DarkAdin/Forecasting/README.md

 Reference each of the tools for their particular settings and hacking.
 The main idea is to infer a function that continues as part of a known, probably oscillatory function in time.

+In the following images a forecasting for the orders of the *Prague_2* warehouse for the next 61 days can be seen, using each of the four mentioned forecasting methods.

 ## Prophet

 ![](prague2_prophet.png "Prague_2 with Prophet")